-Institutional Use: A use category that include public or private health, recreational or educational uses such as parks, schools, libraries, hospitals and camps.
+Institutional Use: Public use category that include public or private health, recreational or educational uses such as parks, schools, libraries, hospitals and camps.

+Interactive Science & Technology Center: A facility, indoors, outdoors, or both, providing access for members of the public to interactive exhibits that promote an understanding of science, nature, engineering, architecture, technology, or any mixture of these subjects.
 Intensity: Physical measures of the scope and scale of land use, including building height, bulk, and coverage.
 The most common measurement of intensity is Floor Area Ratio (FAR).